-1875 High-level principles and recommendations have been developed to help address those 1876 issues as reflected in Table 5, taking into account the long-term nature of the insurance business and pension providers.
-It was also highlighted that business models are 1877 different across jurisdictions in the region and may thus require different solutions.
-1878 Active outreach and communication have also been undertaken to exchange views on 1879 regulatory and accounting matters and gather information on specific challenges faced 1880 by economies with various insurance regulatory authorities, including those in Indonesia, 1881 Japan, China, Singapore, Chile, Peru, USA, Chinese Taipei and Thailand.
-1882
+relevant authorities address those issues as reflected in Annex H75, taking into account the long-term nature of the insurance business and pension providers.
+It was highlighted that business models are different across jurisdictions in the region and may thus require different solutions.
+Active outreach and communication have also been undertaken to exchange views on regulatory and accounting matters and gather information on specific challenges faced by economies with various insurance regulatory authorities, including those in Indonesia, Japan, China, Singapore, Chile, Peru, USA, Chinese Taipei and Thailand.